weepower/wee/public/assets/guide/content/typography/headings.md

 ---
 name: Headings
-heading: Heading tags are important for establishing importance hierarchy
+heading: Headings establish the hierarchy of importance on a page
 class: headings
 ---